Beba Selimović: Personal life

 Selimović married in 1958 at age 19, became a mother at the age of 20 and was later widowed at age 32 when her husband Sabrija died in a car crash in October 1971.
 She and her husband had two sons together, Samir and Senad.
 Her second marriage was to violinist Dževad Šabanagić.
 The couple lived in Sarajevo and they survived the Siege of Sarajevo during the war in Bosnia and Herzegovina.
 She was one of the speakers at the funeral for Safet Isović on 3 September 2007.

 Although retired from public life and opting to rarely grant interviews, she agreed to be interviewed for a November 2014 article with the newspaper Dnevni avaz.
 Selimović said that she had retired years ago and ignored requests to perform on television, saying she had given the opportunity to younger generations to "continue."

 Death

-Selimović died on 10 March 2020 in her sleep, 17 days before her 84th birthday.
+Selimović died on 10 March 2020 in her sleep, at age 83.
 She was buried in a Muslim funeral at Sarajevo's Bare Cemetery on 12 March 2020.